 The Master’s of Theology in Community Care and Development

-Welcome to the Master’s Program of Theology in Community Care and Development.
+Welcome to the Master’s Program of Theology in Community Care and Development, September 2020 intake.
 We believe that theology is more than an academic program; it is a way to serve the church and society at large.
 Today, more than ever before, pastoral ministry, public service, administration and leadership require experts equipped with enough competence and intelligence, to be able to steer a holistic and sustainable development for our institutions and communities.
 We hope that The Master’s of Theology in Community Care and Development will respond to this need.
 Individuals who are eager for knowledge and good practices will find in this program an inspiration and a true support in their studies, as well as in their personal and professional growth.
 This program addresses crucial concerns whole national, regional and international scope is indubitable.

 The Master’s Program of Theology in Community Care and Development will offer an opportunity to address the concerns of individuals and communities wounded by repetitive experiences of traumatizing situations: wars and massacres on a large scale leaving behind orphans, refugees, raped women and abused children, prisoners, widows and casualties; the 1994 genocide against Tutsi in Rwanda being a horrible illustration of this state of affairs.
 Moreover, the realities of structural injustices, ageism and disabilities call for a deeper analysis.
 This program will also tackle ecological issues as a contribution to the long-term struggle to mitigate global warming and climate change for a sustainable development.